eigentaylor/eigentaylor.github.io/_previews/2026-07-02-better-choices-strategy.md

 The following is a Jupyter notebook with the code and results for these simulations.

+{% proof Click to view the simulations notebook %}
 {::nomarkdown}
 {% assign jupyter_path = 'assets/jupyter/better_choices_simulations.ipynb' | relative_url %}
 {% capture notebook_exists %}{% file_exists assets/jupyter/better_choices_simulations.ipynb %}{% endcapture %}